CZ-NIC/knot-resolver/doc/upgrading.rst

 * Users of :ref:`control-sockets` API need to terminate each command sent to resolver with newline character (ASCII ``\n``).
 Correct usage: ``cache.stats()\n``.
   Newline terminated commands are accepted by all resolver versions >= 1.0.0.
+* `DNS Flag Day 2020 <https://dnsflagday.net/2020/>`_ is now effective and Knot Resolver uses maximum size of UDP answer to 1232 bytes.
+Please double-check your firewall, it has to allow DNS traffic on UDP and **also TCP** port 53.

 Configuration file
 ------------------